Large-Momentum Effective Theory: Introduction

-In this 1+1 dimensional QFT model, the bound states have a well-defined large-momentum limit.
+The internal structure of non-relativistic systems is independent of their overall momentum.
+However, relativistic systems is different as they least experience the Lorentz contraction.
+The structures of such systems are inextricably mixed with the overall motion, and their dependence on the external momentum is a dynamical problem.
+On the other hand, if the internal structure depends on a particular hadron scale $\Lambda_{\rm QCD}$, the protons at all large-momentum with $P^z\gg \Lambda_{\rm QCD}$ have a similar structure, corresponding to the $P^z\to \infty$ limit.
+This means that if $f(k^z,P^z)$ is the constituent momentum-$k^z$ distribution in a proton of momentum $P^z$, it might be analytical at $P^z=\infty$ and admits Taylor series expansions in $1/P^z$,

+where $x=k^z/P^z$.
+If so, one may find a large-momentum symmetry of the proton properties up to power corrections ${\cal O}(1/P^z)$ (we omit the upper index $z$ sometimes for simplicity), and $f(x)$ is the parton distribution.

+The above picture can be shown to hold in certain simple QFT models, where the dynamical frame dependence of wave functions for composite systems can be studied straightforwardly.
+There are many interesting examples of two-dimensional systems, for which solutions can be found.
+One of the much studied cases is the large $N_c$ QCD, also called 't Hooft model~\cite{tHooft:1974pnl}, in which the bound states have a well-defined large-momentum limit.
 The wave functions can be expanded in $1/P$, with the corrections starting from $(1/P)^2$.
 The momenta of the constituents, $k$ and $P-k$, scale in this limit.
-When plotted as a function of $x=k/P$, the change in the wave function with the magnitude of the momentum can be found in Figs. 8-11 in~\cite{Jia:2017uul}, and one of them is shown in Fig. \ref{fig:thooftwf}.
-This is the type of examples that Feynman's intuition applies.
+When plotted as a function of $x=k/P$, the change in the wave function with the magnitude of the momentum can be found in Figs. 8--11 in~\cite{Jia:2017uul}.
+This is the type of example in which Feynman's intuition applies.

-However, in general this is not the case for 3+1 dimensional QFTs.
+However, such a intuition fails in many 3+1 dimensional QFTs, such as QCD.
 When a bound state travels at increasingly large momentum, more and more high-momentum modes of a field theory are needed to build up its internal structure.
 Lorentz contraction indicates that the range of constituent momentum important for the structure also increases.
 If these high-momentum modes do not decouple effectively from the low-momentum ones, large logarithms of the form $\ln P$, will develop in the structural quantities.
-Hence a singularity (cut) at $P=\infty$ can exist in field theories, making $P\to \infty$ limit ill-defined and the large momentum expansion impossible.
+Hence a singularity (cut) at $P=\infty$ can exist in these theories, making $P\to \infty$ limit ill-defined and the large momentum expansion impossible.
+This situation is intimately related to UV properties of the theories, for which the limits of taking the UV cut-off $\Lambda_{\rm UV}\to \infty$ and $P\to \infty$ do not commute.
+While the physically-relevant one is $(\Lambda_{\rm UV}\gg P)\to \infty$, partons in QCD factorizations are obtained in the other limit $(\Lambda_{\rm UV}\ll P)\to \infty$ when the UV divergences are ignored.
+Thus one can formally write the parton distribution as